mindspore-ai/docs/tutorials/source_en/advanced_use/quantization_aware.md

 Define a fusion network and replace the specified operators.

-1. Use the `nn.Conv2dBnAct` operator to replace the two operators `nn.Conv2d` and `nn.Relu` in the original network model.
+1. Use the `nn.Conv2dBnAct` operator to replace the two operators `nn.Conv2d` and `nn.ReLU` in the original network model.
-2. Use the `nn.DenseBnAct` operator to replace the two operators `nn.Dense` and `nn.Relu` in the original network model.
+2. Use the `nn.DenseBnAct` operator to replace the two operators `nn.Dense` and `nn.ReLU` in the original network model.

-> Even if the `nn.Dense` and `nn.Conv2d` operators are not followed by `nn.Batchnorm` and `nn.Relu`, the preceding two replacement operations must be performed as required.
+> Even if the `nn.Dense` and `nn.Conv2d` operators are not followed by `nn.BatchNorm*` and `nn.ReLU`, the preceding two replacement operations must be performed as required.

 The definition of the original network model LeNet5 is as follows: